consbio/mbtileserver/README.md

       --domain string          Domain name of this server.
 NOTE: only used for AutoTLS.
       --dsn string             Sentry DSN
       --enable-arcgis          Enable ArcGIS Mapserver endpoints
-      --enable-reload-signal   Enable graceful reload using HUP signal to the server process --generate-ids           Automatically generate tileset IDs instead of using relative path -h, --help                   help for mbtileserver
+      --enable-fs-watch        Enable reloading of tilesets by watching filesystem --enable-reload-signal   Enable graceful reload using HUP signal to the server process --generate-ids           Automatically generate tileset IDs instead of using relative path -h, --help                   help for mbtileserver